How to Make a Hen Apron | Free Chicken Saddle Pattern

 Chicken saddles will need to be washed, so it is suggested you use a durable cotton – and you are sure to find plenty of pieces in your stash that would be suitable.
 Using the template supplied you will need to cut the outer piece and the lining as well as a fusible inter-lining to give the hen saddle or hen apron more body so it protects the chicken and keeps her warm.

-Cut an outer and inner piece from the template supplied.
-The chicken saddle can be reversible if you choose two prints.
+Cut an outer and inner piece from the free chicken saddle pattern supplied (link to get the pattern above).
+The chicken apron can be reversible if you choose two prints.

 STEP 2: (optional) Only if using lightweight fabrics